NeoMaster831/Leizur/README.md

 > *as fast as you can,*

 Leizur is open-source osu!lazer cheat, is under development.
-It is currently going on private.
+It is currently going on public.

 # Requirements

 As osu anticheat is on usermode, you can realize that if you go kernel, it'll be bypassed.
 So I did.
 To read process' memory, we use Hooked-`NtQueryCompositionSurfaceStatistics`.

-I protected my IAT table to

 To use, you'll need to check out [this](https://github.com/NeoMaster831/rwDriver).